inchkev/garden/about.md

-kevin.garden is my personal file gallery, currently fixated on my photos.
+kevin.garden is my personal file gallery, currently fixated on my garden.

 kevin.garden is a mirror of the underlying directory that hosts it. html pages<br>
 are created by a script ([cultivate.js](https://kevin.garden/src/cultivate.js)) that visits every file and parses their<br>